Greater London: Ethnic groups

-The table shows the top 21 countries of birth of residents in 2011, the date of the last UK Census.
+The table shows the top 21 countries of birth of residents in 2011.
 These figures do not give a fair indication of the total population of the specific ethnic groups associated with each country.
 For example, Londoners of Greek origin (from both Greece and Cyprus) number 300,000, since an organised Greek community has been established for nearly two centuries.
 The same can be said for Italian and French Londoners whose communities have been here for centuries (the French Embassy estimates there are between 300,000 and 400,000 French citizens living in the UK, with "a huge majority of them living in London").
 Though a Polish community has existed in London since the late-Middle Ages, it was not significant in the 2001 Census but has grown significantly since 2004, when Poland joined the European Union and by June 2010; London had 122,000 Polish residents.
 The German-born population figure may be misleading, however, because it includes British nationals born to parents serving in the British armed forces in Germany.

 London has been a focus for immigration for centuries, whether as a place of safety or for economic reasons.
-Huguenots, Eastern European Jews, Cypriots and East African Asians are examples of the former; Irish, Bangladeshis and West Indians came for new lives.
+Huguenots, Eastern European Jews, Cypriots and East African Asians are examples of the former; Irish, Bangladeshis and West Indians of the latter.
 The East End district around Spitalfields has been first home for several ethnic groups, which have subsequently moved elsewhere in London as they gained prosperity.